ericseppanen999/PlanSFU/README.md

 - Courses displayed in the search are now from the actual sfu database
     - Data shown in the search results represent actual courses from the SFU API
 - Login functionality
-    - The user can sign in with a username and password
+    - The user can sign in with a username and password - incomplete, finish by 11/13
     - The user can sign up with a username and password (of at least 6 characters)
-    - The user can sign out
+    - The user can sign out - incomplete, finish by 11/13
 - Search state storage
-    - The current search state is stored to the server if the user is currently signed in
+    - The current search state is stored to the server if the user is currently signed in - incomplete, finish by 11/13
 - Course planning link list
     - Links to course planning resources can be found for all departments nicely organized
 - User can now set their grades for selected courses
-    - Grades are stored to the user database
+    - *Grades are stored to the user database - incomplete, finish by 11/13
-    - Grade requirements are applied to the search results when the checkbox to apply selected courses is checked
+    - Grade requirements are applied to the search results when the checkbox to apply selected courses is checked - incomplete, finish by 11/13
 - Refined search functionality
     - Advanced search now contains 8 SFU departments (CHEM, PHYS, ENSC, CMPT, MATH, MACM, STAT)
     - The user can search by an expanded list of properties